On February 26, George Zimmerman shot, killed Trayvon Martin in Sanford, Florida

 March 21: CNN analyzes one of the tapes of Zimmerman’s call to dispatch, in which he is purported to have used a racial slur.
 The results are inconclusive.

 March 22: Police Chief Lee announces that he is stepping down temporarily as head of the department, which has been criticized for its handling of the shooting.
 Scott announces that he is appointing State’s Attorney Angela Corey of the 4th Judicial Circuit as special prosecutor, replacing Norman Wolfinger.
 As the petition calling for Zimmerman’s arrest reaches 1 million signatures, according to Change.org, civil rights activists, politicians, family and supporters converge on Fort Mellon Park in Sanford to rally for swift judicial action, including Zimmerman’s arrest.

 March 23: President Barack Obama speaks publicly for the first time on the growing controversy, saying the incident requires national “soul-searching.”

 March 24: A handful of members from the New Black Panther Party offer a $10,000 reward for the “capture” of George Zimmerman.

 March 26: One month after Martin was killed, demonstrators rally across the country calling for Zimmerman’s arrest.
 In Sanford, the City Commission holds a town hall meeting on the incident and its aftermath.

-March 28: Zimmerman's father, Robert, appears on television and says Martin threatened to kill Zimmerman and then beat him so badly, Zimmerman was forced to shoot.
+March 28: Zimmerman’s father, Robert, appears on television and says Martin threatened to kill Zimmerman and then beat him so badly that Zimmerman was forced to shoot.